bbyiringiro/Library-Managment-System/README.md

 # Library Management System

 This repository contains a library management system developed using PHP, jQuery, JavaScript, HTML, CSS, and MySQL back in 2014-2015.
 This project was developed during high school (2014-2015) and serves as a great example of an early web development project.
-You can watch the [https://www.youtube.com/watch?v=v8cuZL6tEbk](project demo video on YouTube): https://www.youtube.com/watch?v=v8cuZL6tEbk.
+You can watch the [project demo video on YouTube](https://www.youtube.com/watch?v=v8cuZL6tEbk): https://www.youtube.com/watch?v=v8cuZL6tEbk.

 ## Features